Mathugo/NeurIPS2025---OSCAR-One-Shot-Causal-AutoRegressive-Discovery/README.md

 ### Assumptions

 It is important to note that OSCAR assume:
-* *Temporal Precedence*: The sequence of events is corretly reccorded such that ordered event $x_i$ is allowed to influence any subsequence $x_j$ such that $t_i \leq t_j$ and $i<j$.
+* *Temporal Precedence*: The sequence of events is correctly recorded such that ordered event $x_i$ is allowed to influence any subsequence $x_j$ such that $t_i \leq t_j$ and $i<j$.
 * *Bounded Lagged Effects*: Once we observed events up to a timestamp $t_i$, any future lagged copy of event $X^{t_i + \tau}_i$ does not additionally influence $Y_j$.
 In other words, we restrict the causal influence in a small interval once $X_i$ occurs.
 * *Causal Sufficiency*: All variables are observed
 * *Oracle Models*: $\text{Tf}_x, \text{Tf}_y$ are trained perfectly such that they approximate the true distribution of the observed data.

 ### Batch inference
-*Case: A batch of unobserved sequences need to be explain in term of causality between events and label occurence by an operator.
-Using previously trained autoregressive sequence models on the same doamin, OSCAR returns the indices of the events causing each labels for each sequence.
-Every operation is parallelized on GPUs.
+*Case: A batch of unobserved sequences needs to be explained in terms of causality between events and label occurrence by an operator.
+Using previously trained autoregressive sequence models on the same domain, OSCAR returns the indices of the events causing each label for each sequence.
+Every operation is parallelised on GPUs.
 For the full description of the parameters, please see the paper*.

 ```python